• Skip to content

 | 5 min read | 21 Nov 2022

-Final guidelines on common procedures and methodologies for the SREP for investment firms
+Final SREP guidelines for investment firms Article

 Final guidelines on common procedures and methodologies for the supervisory review and evaluation process for investment firms, along with final draft Regulatory Technical Standards on Pillar 2 add-ons for investment firms are published.